Healthdirect Free Australian health advice you can count on.

 Is cardiovascular exercise right for me and how often should I do it?

-• Moderate activity includes exercise that makes your heart rate go up but will not make you feel breathless.
+• Moderate activity includes exercise that makes your heart rate go up but does not make you feel breathless.

-• Intense activity is vigorous exercise that makes your heart rate go up and will make you breathe heavily.
+• Intense activity is vigorous (high energy and effort) exercise that makes your heart rate go up and will make you breathe heavily.

-Any exercise is better than none, and light to moderate exercise is safe for most people.
-If you have a health condition or haven't been active for a while, speak with your doctor before you start.
+Any exercise is better than none, and light or moderate exercise is safe for most people.
+If you have a health condition or have not been active for a while, speak with your doctor before you start.

-Remember to start slowly and gently build up the intensity to reach your recommended level of physical activity.
+Remember to start slowly and build up the intensity over time to reach your recommended level of physical activity.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.